 - i.
-Be a representative of an MCO with an official function in determining eligibility for a specific program area. - Have a license to practice as a registered nurse in Wisconsin pursuant to Wis.
-Stat. § 441.06, or a Bachelor of Arts or Science degree, preferably in a health or human services related field, and a minimum of one year of experience working with at least one of the pertinent target populations. - Successfully complete the online screener certification training course(s) and become certified as a functional screener by the Department.
+Be a representative of an MCO with an official function in determining eligibility for a specific program area. - ii.
+Have a license to practice as a registered nurse in Wisconsin pursuant to Wis.
+Stat. § 441.06, or a Bachelor of Arts or Science degree or more advanced degree in a health or human services related field (e.g. social work, rehabilitation, psychology), and a minimum of one year of experience working with at least one of the target populations. - iii.
+Successfully complete the online screener certification training course(s) and become certified as a functional screener by the Department.
 Information on the online web class can be found at: https://wss.ccdet.uwosh.edu/stc/dhsfunctscreen and - iv.
 Meet all other training requirements specified by the Department. - b.
-Certified Screener Documentation a.
-Listing of Screeners
+Certified Screener Documentation